 A cycling cap is useful in so many ways.
 It keeps the hair in place.
 Sweat is managed.
-Shades the head and face from direct sun.
+It shades the head and face from direct sun.
 Can be micro-adjusted to block the glare from oncoming headlights.
 The thin fabric allows it to fit under a helmet.
 Pulled low over the eyes, it’s how I begin a nap.
-The sun blocking will make your dermatologist happy.
+The sun protection will make your dermatologist happy.

 Rather than hunting for an online pattern, it made more sense to me to get the pattern from the old cap which I knew actually fit me.
 So I took it apart and had the perfect pattern right there.
 This 3 panel style would be easy to sew, compared to a more complicated 6 panel hat for instance.
 I had to figure out the steps of construction myself.
 There are probably other ways to put it together too.
 If nothing else, this type of project will help you appreciate the effort and complexity involved in making a garment.

 I used the pieces as a template for making the new hats.
 With the visor, I drew an outline of the existing one, and then drew it a little bigger.
 The bills on traditional cycling caps are just too small for me.

 Templates from the top: visor, side panels, and center panel.
 They are made of picture frame mat board.
 It’s a thick cardboard like material, durable and easy to cut.
 When I make a new hat, I just lay the templates down on the new fabric and run a pen along the edge, and cut along the lines.
 The templates are all symmetric.

 |Fabric is cut.
 The 2 center pieces will be sewn together.
 I had to orient the bird pattern so they would be seen as upright on the front and back.
 With most fabric patterns, the center would be one piece.
 The yogurt container bill (hard version) sits on top of the 2 pieces of bill fabric.We have lots of light cotton material leftover from quilting projects.
 Shown here is this bird pattern fabric.